-Getting PrEP in the UK - and COVID-19
+Getting PrEP in the UK

-PrEP is now available free on the NHS from sexual health clinics throughout the UK.
+PrEP is available free on the NHS from sexual health clinics throughout the UK.

 The following links provide information for each country.
 This includes how to search for a sexual health clinic by post code.